akshit233/InstaAutomationProject/README.md

 # InstaAutomationProject
-Automating Instagram to automatically like a given number of posts from a provided account id
+In this project, I used an automation tool called selenium to automate the task of liking a given number of posts on a certain account automatically by running a script written in javascript.